-Today as the world pivots from pandemic to recovery, it is demanding that its leaders take a fresh look at longstanding challenges.
-Western University is ready to take on this obligation with determination and creativity, to build on our successes, and to work toward a more prosperous and a more just and inclusive world.
+As the world moves from pandemic to recovery, its leaders are being asked to take a fresh look at longstanding challenges.
+Western University is ready to take on this obligation with determination and creativity, to build on our successes, and to work toward a more prosperous, just and inclusive society.